 Many horses nip if the girth or cinch of the saddle is tightened too quickly or too much.
 If a saddle doesn't fit well, the horse may lash out in anticipation of the impending discomfort.

 Your horse needs to be confident that it won't be hurt as you're saddling up and riding.
-This may mean changing or restuffing your saddle, honing your riding skills, and going slowly as you cinch up and not tightening the girth excessively.
+This may mean changing your saddle or girth, using a different type of saddle pad, and going slowly as you cinch up and not tightening the girth excessively.

 Illness, Discomfort, or Infection